openwisp/openwisp-monitoring/docs/user/quickstart.rst

 .. _openwisp_reach_devices:

-Make sure OpenWISP can reach your devices
+Make Sure OpenWISP can Reach your Devices
 -----------------------------------------

 In order to perform :doc:`active checks <./checks>` and other actions like :doc:`triggering the push of configuration changes
 </controller/user/push-operations>`, :doc:`executing shell commands
 </controller/user/shell-commands>`, or :doc:`performing firmware upgrades
-</user/firmware-upgrades>`, **the OpenWISP server needs to be able to reach the
+</user/firmware-upgrades>`, **the OpenWISP server needs to be able to
-network devices**.
+reach the network devices**.

 There are mainly two deployment scenarios for OpenWISP: